Elif Shafak: In the media

 Shafak has written for Time, The Guardian, La Repubblica, The New Yorker, The New York Times, Der Spiegel and New Statesman.

 Shafak has been a panellist or commentator on BBC World, Euronews and Al Jazeera English.

 Until 2009, when she transferred to Habertürk, Shafak was a writer for the newspaper Zaman, which was known for its affiliation with Fethullah Gülen.

 In July 2017, Elif Shafak was chosen as a "castaway" on BBC Radio 4's Desert Island Discs.

-Shafak has been a TEDGlobal speaker three times.
+Shafak has been a TEDGlobal speaker twice receiving standing ovation.

 Themes

 Istanbul

 Istanbul has been prominent in Shafak's writing.
 She depicts the city as a melting pot of different cultures and various contradictions.
 Shafak has remarked: "Istanbul makes one comprehend, perhaps not intellectually but intuitively, that East and West are ultimately imaginary concepts, and can thereby be de-imagined and re-imagined."
 In the same essay written for Time magazine Shafak says: "East and West is no water and oil.
 They do mix.
 And in a city like Istanbul they mix intensely, incessantly, amazingly."
 The New York Times Book Review said of Shafak, "she has a particular genius for depicting backstreet Istanbul, where the myriad cultures of the Ottoman Empire are still in tangled evidence on every family tree."

 In a piece she wrote for the BBC, Shafak said, "Istanbul is like a huge, colourful Matrushka – you open it and find another doll inside.
 You open that, only to see a new doll nesting.
 It is a hall of mirrors where nothing is quite what it seems.
 One should be cautious when using categories to talk about Istanbul.
 If there is one thing the city doesn't like, it is clichés."